cybercom-finland/hacking-great-6/t1-codestar/README.md

-# \#HackingGreat 6

-Tech Track 1 - Create a project with CodeStar and then edit it with the help of Cloud 9
+# \#HackingGreat 6 @Cybercom - Tech Track 1 - Create a project with CodeStar and then edit it with the help of Cloud 9